 The GL Studio HMI Quad Demonstration presents the flexibility and power of GL Studio by highlighting four of the infinite HMI possibilities that can be created using the tool.
 Each full HD demo runs at 60hz and is packed with interactive widgets that are driven by simulated data.
 Preview demos one at a time by zooming in, or view all four at once.
 Medical, Industrial, and Automotive domains are featured.
-Let the power of GL Studio software and Xilinx hardware carry your project from prototype to production in record time with best in class runtime performance.
+Let the power of GL Studio software and AMD hardware carry your project from prototype to production in record time with best in class runtime performance.

-Xilinx Partner Created Demo Video
+AMD Partner Created Demo Video

 Yes.
 GL Studio has a safety critical code generator and corresponding runtime library suitable for generating qualifiable code in a number of different markets, as well as a standard OpenGL ES code generator and runtime library.